Anytime we make a new purchase, what’s the first thing we evaluate?

 Naturally, your costs will increase the farther your location is away from the mobile office trailer company.

-Transportation costs will also differ depending on whether you are renting an 8’ wide, 10’ wide, or 12’ wide mobile office.
-Delivery within 25 miles of your destination could be under $300 for an 8’ wide trailer but would be over $600 for a 12’ wide.
+Transportation costs will also differ depending on the size of the office.
+Delivery within 25 miles of your destination for an 8’ wide trailer could be half the delivery cost of a 12’ wide.
 Finding a company with a branch or drop yard near your delivery destination will help keep costs lower versus using a company further away.

 Finally, if your delivery needs to be made to an island, there will also be fees for a ferry and additional time required by the delivery drivers.